 - Bake for 40-45 minutes at 350 F, until lightly browned at the edges and dry in the middle.

-- Serve warm with berries and a splash of milk.
+Serve warm with a splash of milk, and berries, if desired.

 Also try my favourite Coconut Cream Baked Oatmeal!